MSDEVMTL/GlobalAzureBootcamp-2019/Lab3/README.md

 ![gablogo][gablogo]

-# Lab 3 - Tests
+# Lab 3 - Docker Container part 1

 ## Goal

-For this part of the bootcamp, we'll welcome and present an introduction of what to expect during the day.
+We will package the Application in a Docker container.
+Run it locally.
+Deploy manualy to Azure using Azure CLI

 ## Let's code!